BusinessOptics/fn_graph/README.rst

 **d6tflow**

-d6tflow is very similar to FnGraph.
+d6tflow is similar to FnGraph.
 It is based on Luigi.
 The primary difference is the way the function graphs are composed. d6tflow graphs can be very difficult to reuse (but do have some greater flexibility).
 It also allows for parallel execution.
 FnGraph is trying to make very complex pipelines or very complex models easier to mange, build, and productionise.